Sponsored by BWC Division of Safety & Hygiene & Middlefield Chamber of Commerce

 Accident statistics are used for the purpose of determining eligibility for safety awards and are not reported to the Occupational Safety and Health Administration (OSHA) or any other enforcement agency.

 Membership requires a commitment to attend a majority of monthly meetings.
 Regular monthly meetings are ordinarily held the first Friday of each month at an announced location.
 Registration begins at 11:15 a.m.
 Luncheon/meeting starts at 11:30 a.m.
 Cost is $15.00 each for members and $20.00 each for non-members.
-Check website for schedule.
+Check our website for topics, speakers, and dates.

 Safety councils may host special events (seminars, conferences, workshops, trainings) that are included in the 10 meeting or event requirement.
 An employer may attend a special event sponsored by a neighboring safety council for one of the two maximum external training credits.
 Cost to attend varies depending on the event.